r-karamad/btn-rates-deploy/README.md

 terraform apply --auto-approve
 ```
 4. URL
 K8s ingress resource is deployed to forwarding requests.
-The below host selected and the port number needs to be placed due to the ingress controller inside K8s.
+The below hostname selected and the port number needs to be placed due to the ingress controller inside K8s.
-- 'https' or 'http'://rates.cluster.local:'port'
+- rates.cluster.local